 I am delighted to share that a clinical trial request has been submitted to the FDA for a new, potential treatment for Tay-Sachs disease.
 Known as IB1001, this type of drug has been used in compassionate-use studies in Europe for many years to treat a number of neurogenerative diseases and lysosomal storage disorders like Tay-Sachs, and has been demonstrated to be very safe, well-tolerated, and most of all, effective.

-The CTSF has issued $1,301,972(as of 2/2/16) in grants to support this therapy.
+The CTSF has issued OVER THREE MILLION DOLLARS IN GRANTS AS OF 2/2/2020 in grants to support this therapy.
 A consortium of researchers from seven highly respected research institutions has created the Tay-Sachs Gene Therapy Consortiume.
 The objective is to use modified virus cells as vehicles to transport and duplicate Hex-A enzymes into the brain.
-The technology has shown great promise in animal models and the current research plan targets clinical trials starting in 2017.
+The technology has shown great promise in animal models and the current research plan targets clinical trials starting in 2020/2021.
 The project is in the final stages of research - it has worked in small animal models and large animal models.
-The team is currently doing testing to understand the impact the vectors might have on a human brain.

 The theory is to create healthy blood, rich in Hex-A, that can transfer the enzyme to the brain cell.
 In a cord blood transplant the blood in a Tay-Sachs sufferer is destroyed by chemo-therapy.
 The blood from a saved and unrelated umbilical cord is injected into the body.
 The cord blood sets up shop in the bone marrow and creates new healthy blood complete with Hex A. The challenge is getting the new blood across the blood brain barrier fast enough to stop the GM2 accumulation and brain cell death.

 The Cure Tay-Sachs Foundation is very grateful you decided to donate and we thank you for your generosity.
 Your donation will be used to support research to find a cure for Tay-Sachs disease.